kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 ##### Unit tests

-- `k8s.io/kubernetes/pkg/scheduler/backend/queue`: `2025-02-06` - `91.4`
+- `k8s.io/kubernetes/pkg/scheduler/backend/queue`: `2025-09-12` - `91.4`

 ##### Integration tests

-- [`k8s.io/kubernetes/test/integration/scheduler/queueing`](https://github.com/kubernetes/kubernetes/tree/master/test/integration/scheduler/queueing) - add test cases covering the scenario.
+- [`k8s.io/kubernetes/test/integration/scheduler/queueing`](https://github.com/kubernetes/kubernetes/tree/master/test/integration/scheduler/queueing) - added `TestPopFromBackoffQWhenActiveQEmpty` that covers the scenario.
-- [scheduler_perf](https://github.com/kubernetes/kubernetes/tree/master/test/integration/scheduler_perf) - add test cases measuring performance in this scenario.
+- [scheduler_perf](https://github.com/kubernetes/kubernetes/tree/master/test/integration/scheduler_perf) - no perf test has been added to measure this particular scenario, as it's very difficult to simulate the conditions (empty active queue, pods waiting in backoff).
+At the same in time the available metrics for existing perf tests show that scheduling throughput has not decreased since 1.33 (when this featured was switched on as Beta).

 ##### e2e tests